-Christ Chapel currently has seven elders.
+Christ Chapel currently has five elders.
 New elders are nominated periodically by church members, and serve according to the consensus of the elder board.

 Rich Melton & wife, Ruth

 Rich is a member of the full-time pastoral staff and is a regular Sunday morning speaker.
 His university training is as an educator (with a special love for history), and he is also a gifted administrator.
 Rich comes from a Presbyterian background, while his wife Ruth is from a Pentecostal background.
 They have been members of Christ Chapel since moving to Knoxville from St. Louis, Mo. in 1981.
 They home-schooled their five children and remain active in the home-school community.
 Over the years, the Melton's have enjoyed many activities including Hebrew dance, swim team and competitive soccer where Rich continues to serve as a referee.

 Scott and his wife Darrie began attending Christ Chapel in 1971.
 Scott is a dedicated member of the Missions Team as well as a tireless fixer of the Christ Chapel building.
 Scott graduated from UTK in Animal Sciences, and is now a plumbing contractor, owning his own company.
 He and Darrie have two children, Deborah and Scott, and two much beloved grandchildren.
 Originally from Memphis, Scott was raised Episcopalian; Darrie is from a Baptist background.
 Scott and Darrie enjoy working on their small farm in Corryton, Tenn. where they have horses, and sometimes raise a few cows.